Amazon SEO: The COMPLETE Guide [INFOGRAPHIC]

 - Elevated Raised Air Mattress Quilt Top

-They are doing a great job of reducing buyer risk right out front in the product title by citing their 1-year guarantee.
+They are doing a great job of Amazon Listing Optimization by reducing buyer risk right out front in the product title by citing their 1-year guarantee.
 Good on them!

 You want to make sure the product titles of your listings on Amazon have these attributes or qualities: